-This classic triple-ply set by All-Clad is a professional-grade cookware collection made with an aluminum core and a brushed stainless steel exterior, so there's no risk of off-gassing or leaching of toxic chemicals as you cook.
+This classic triple-ply set by All-Clad is a professional-grade cookware collection made with an aluminum core and a brushed stainless steel exterior.
 Because of its excellent heat conductivity along the bottom and sidewalls, it requires less energy than other types of cookware.
 Each piece is oven safe up to 600 degrees (without lids) and is also safe to put in the dishwasher.

 Included in this set are: an 8-inch frying pan, 10-inch frying pan, 1.5-quart sauce pan with lid, 3-quart soup pot with lid, 3-quart saute pan with lid, 8-quart stockpot with lid, and two skillets (8-inch and 10-inch).
 All-Clad offers a limited lifetime warranty on this collection because these are meant to last, aligning with the idea of "buying less but buying better quality" that supports eco-friendly shopping habits.